SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/best-practices.md

 !!! tip
-	If you know the minimum amount of time needed for your job to make progress then you can specify the `--time-min` option to allow the job take advantage of backfill scheduling.
-This can result in faster throughput.
+	If you know the minimum amount of time needed for your job to make progress then better throughput can be achieved by specifying the `--time-min` option.
+This enables the job take advantage of backfill scheduling opportunities.